zacharybmeyers/smallsh/README.txt

 --Use gcc with the following command in bash to create an executable from main.c

-gcc -std=c99 -g -Wall -o smallsh main.c
+gcc -std=c99 -g -Wall -o smallsh smallsh.c

 --Alternatively, use the Makefile to create an executable for movies_by_year with